RobertImbrie/Portfolio/Reference Doc: Elements of the GitHub UI.md

 ![https://github.com/RobertImbrie/Portfolio/blob/main/footer.png](https://github.com/RobertImbrie/Portfolio/blob/main/footer.png)

-The footer sometimes changes depending on which page you're on.
-On most pages, the following links will appear from left to right in this order.
+The footer menu sometimes changes depending on which page you're on.
+On most pages, the footer menu looks like the image above.

+The footer menu elements are described below in left-to-right order.

 ### Terms